Jugnu Mohsin: Journalism career

-In 1984, Sethi was imprisoned on a charge of copyright but no Pakistani newspaper had protested the arrest.
+In 1984, Sethi was imprisoned on a charge of copyright, but no Pakistani newspaper had protested the arrest.
 This led to Mohsin and Sethi wishing to commence their own independent newspaper.
-Sethi's name carried some infamy and so they applied for a publishing licence under Mohsin's name.
+Sethi's name carried some infamy, and so they applied for a publishing licence under Mohsin's name.

-Called into Nawaz Sharif's office to discuss the application, Jugnu Mohsin told him that she intended to publish "a social chit chat thing, you know, with lots of pictures of parties and weddings".
+When called into Nawaz Sharif's office to discuss the application, Jugnu Mohsin told him that she intended to publish "a social chit chat thing, you know, with lots of pictures of parties and weddings".
 It was finally approved in 1987, but Mohsin requested a one-year delay to avoid the first issue coming out during the dictatorship of General Zia ul Haq.
 The paper's first issue appeared in May 1989.

+In 2004, Jugnu Mohsin said that President General Musharraf could be a bridge to democracy.

 1999 kidnapping incident

 In early 1999, Sethi gave an interview to a journalist from the BBC television program, Correspondent.
 The program planned to expose corruption in the Pakistani government.
 At the beginning of May 1999, Sethi was warned that his arrest was imminent.
 On 8 May 1999, Sethi was taken from his home by government agents.

 Mohsin said at least eight armed officers broke into their house; the family's security guards were assaulted; and no warrant was shown.
-Sethi was threatened and she was tied up and left locked in another room.
+Sethi was threatened, and she was tied up and left locked in another room.
 Sethi was held for almost a month without charge.
-He was kept in the custody of the army intelligence group, Inter-Services Intelligence in Lahore.
+He was kept in the custody of the army intelligence group, Inter-Services Intelligence, in Lahore.

 Mohsin publicly campaigned for his release and continued to publish the Friday Times.
 Amnesty International stated that Sethi's arrest was connected with his investigations into government corruption, and designated him a prisoner of conscience.
-The US-based Committee to Protect Journalists sent a letter of protest letter to Prime Minister Nawaz Sharif, noting the organisation's dismay "that the state (Pakistan) continues its persecution of independent journalists".
-The World Bank president, James Wolfensohn called Sharif to urge for Sethi's release.
+The US-based Committee to Protect Journalists sent a letter of protest to Prime Minister Nawaz Sharif, noting the organisation's dismay "that [Pakistan] continues its persecution of independent journalists".
+The World Bank president, James Wolfensohn, called Sharif to urge for Sethi's release.

 On 1 June 1999, the Pakistan government charged Sethi with "condemnation of the creation of the State and advocacy of the abolition of its sovereignty" and "promoting enmity between different groups".
 Sethi was transferred to the custody of the police.
 However, the following day, the Supreme Court of Pakistan ruled that the government had not provided sufficient evidence to justify Sethi's detention.
 Sethi was released, and the charges against him were dropped.
-Mohsin and Sethi received the International Press Freedom Award from the committee to Protect Journalists.
+Mohsin and Sethi received the International Press Freedom Award from the Committee to Protect Journalists.